Harold Bolitho

 Harold Bolitho (3 January 1939 – 23 October 2010) was an Australian academic, historian, author and professor emeritus in the Department of East Asian Languages and Civilizations at Harvard University.
 The name Bolitho is of Cornish origin.

 Career

 Bolitho received his B.A. from the University of Melbourne in 1961 and his M.A., M.Phil, and PhD degrees from Yale.
 In 1985, Bolitho was granted tenure as a Professor of Japanese History at Harvard.
 He was Director of the Edwin O. Reischauer Institute of Japanese Studies from 1988 through 1991.

 Formerly, Bolitho was a member of the faculty of Monash University and he taught at the University of Melbourne in Victoria, Australia.
-Bolitho was a Visiting Professor at the Research Institute for Humanities at the University of Kyoto in 1989; and he has been a visiting lecturer at the University of Pennsylvania and Columbia University.
+Bolitho was a visiting professor at the Research Institute for Humanities at the University of Kyoto in 1989; and he has been a visiting lecturer at the University of Pennsylvania and Columbia University.

 Japanese studies

-According to Bolitho, the post-war development of Japanese studies in English-speaking countries was characterized by unexpected growth; and he helped to foster that expansion.
+According to Bolitho, the post-war development of Japanese studies in English-speaking countries was characterized by unexpected growth.
+He helped to foster that expansion.